vipul2802/o365hq.com/content/blog/OneDrive Mobile App.md

 subsequently uploaded to a OneDrive for Business folder.
 You might consider using this capability with business travel receipts or forms that need to be printed and signed.
-Now, you can share it with others from within your secure and reliable Office 365 environment.
+Now, you can share it with others from within your secure and reliable Microsoft 365 environment.

 ![](https://o365hq.com/images/487.png)